-Datos.gob.es houses the National Open Data Catalogue, which is the only point of access to the data sets offered by the public authorities for re-use Spain.
+Datos.gob.es, the virtual space for the Aporta initiative, houses the National Open Data Catalogue, which is the access point to the data sets offered by public authorities and private institutions for reuse Spain

 The “Data Catalogue” section can be used to consult the data sets being made available by public authorities and bodies.
 In order to make it easier to find the data you want, free text searches can be combined with filters based on category, format, labels, publishing body or level of government to which the data belong.

 The data sets present in the catalogue are described and categorised according to the Technical Interoperability Rules on the Re-use of Information Resources (NTI-RISP).
 However, the files containing the data (distributions) are not housed on this platform but rather reside directly within the systems of the managing bodies thereof in order to facilitate management and avoid the desynchronisation of the information.